Skip to Content

 Summary

 Dr Lalnunpuia Samuel is a Programme Leader for BSc Marketing and Lecturer in Marketing at Brunel Business School.
-Prior to joining Brunel, Dr Sam was Associate Lecturer at Coventry University London and a Graduate Teaching Assistant at Brunel Business School.
+Prior to joining Brunel, he held roles as an Associate Lecturer at Coventry University London and as a Graduate Teaching Assistant at Brunel Business School.

 He gained a BSc (with placement) Marketing, MSc Marketing and PhD in Management Studies (Marketing) from Brunel University of London.
-He is also the recipient of the Dean's Prize for Innovation and Impact Award for his PhD thesis in 2023.
+In recognition of the innovation and real-world impact of his doctoral research, he was awarded the Dean's Prize for Innovation and Impact in 2023.

-An important setting for his research are within the intersection of digital adoption/trust and socio-cultural dynamics through the lens of human values and lived experiences.
-His research also explores digital consumer culture, acculturation and political identity amongst the ethnic/immigrant communities.
-Dr Sam research findings help to generate insights into developing and investigating the congruent relations between human values and their underlying moral principles that may or may not influence their consumption practices.
-As an ECR, Dr Sam has published his research in journals such as Journal of World Business, Technological Forecasting and Social Change and International Journal of Information Management.
+Dr Samuel's research is grounded in social marketing and explores the intersection of socio-cultural dynamics with a focus on value co-creation and lived experiences.
+His research also contributes to debates on digital consumer culture, AI trust, acculturation and political identity amongst the ethnic/immigrant communities.
+His research findings help to generate insights into developing and investigating the congruent relations between human values and their underlying moral principles that may or may not influence their consumption practices.
+As an ECR, Dr Samuel has published in leading international journals, including the Journal of World Business, Technological Forecasting and Social Change and International Journal of Information Management.
 He is currently working on a number of working papers focusing on AJG 4*, 4 and 3 journals and is an active ad hoc reviewer for a number of peer reviewed journals (AJG lists) and conference papers.

-Dr. Sam is currently developing industry collaborations and partnerships within London’s healthcare service sector.
+Dr. Samuel is actively developing industry collaborations and partnerships, particularly within London’s healthcare services sector.
 In November 2025, he was awarded a Brunel Research Initiative and Enterprise Fund (BRIEF) grant to support his pilot project on reframing a human-value-centred care toolkit aimed at improving service delivery processes.
-This BRIEF project is being conducted in collaboration with Inspire Management Group Ltd, and its outcomes will help inform a future UKRI Innovate UK Knowledge Transfer Partnership application.
+This BRIEF project is being undertaken in collaboration with Inspire Management Group Ltd, and its outcomes will help inform a future UKRI Innovate UK Knowledge Transfer Partnership application.

-Dr Sam also serve as the CIM Accreditation Lead for Brunel Business School.
-In addition, he is currently supervising PGR research and welcome PhD applications in areas of his research.
+He is also currently serving as the CIM Accreditation Lead for Brunel Business School.
+In addition, Dr Samuel currently supervises postgraduate research students and welcomes PhD applications in areas of his research.

 Qualifications